 3. Try a snorkeling day cruise.
 We spent a beautiful day at sea with the Champagne and Lunch Snorkel Cruise that I booked on Viator.
 The morning kicked off with high energy music, croissants, champagne, mimosas, and fruit as we headed towards our snorkel sites.
 We stopped off at three separate sites to view so many amazing colorful fish!
 I think this ranks as one of my favorite snorkel trips we’ve done.
 The reefs were healthy and the fish were vibrant and colorful.
 Our trip included lunch and an open bar, and the crew was top notch!

 4. Take in the sunsets.
 Aruba had the most beautiful sunsets I’ve ever seen.
 Deep oranges, reds, and purples brushed the sky every night!
+Super romantic to view during an Aruba honeymoon for sure.
 Stroll along the beach at sunset and enjoy!

 Luckily our hotel had a small kitchenette, so we prepared many of our meals in the room before exploring the island.
 However, we did have a few amazing meals that really stood out!